ROCm/TransferBench/docs/reference/presets.rst

       - (detected)

     * - ``NUM_GPU_SE``
       - SubExecutors per transfer.
 For GFX, defaults to the full CU count so each pair has the GPU all to itself.
-For DMA, defaults to ``1`` since SDMA engines are not subdivided by SubExecutor.
+For DMA, defaults to ``1`` since SDMA engines aren't subdivided by SubExecutor.
       - (hardware CU count or ``1`` for DMA)

     * - ``OUTPUT_FORMAT``